 The Aurora Promenade is an identified plan to encourage redevelopment, revitalization and intensification.
-Through the Aurora Promenade Plan, several key areas were identified including the historic downtown core.
 Current support and initiatives are implemented through a variety of groups to encourage revitalization, animation, activation and population in the downtown area.
-The Aurora BIA is a small geographic section within the boundaries of the Promenade, and its only two objectives are to promote the area and to add to the beautification of the area, which duplicates efforts of other downtown-focused support.
+For example, Aurora Town Square is now fully open and operational, driving an even greater emphasis on leveraging this asset to achieve an even stronger downtown.
+However, the Aurora BIA is a small geographic section within the boundaries of the Promenade, and its only two objectives are to promote the area and to add to the beautification of the area, which duplicates efforts of other downtown-focused support.
 Avoidance of duplication and a streamlined approach to business engagement will better support the downtown.
 Below are a few examples of existing downtown support organizations and initiatives:

 Town of Aurora: Nearly every department and division supports the downtown area in some way.
 These include all divisions of Planning and Development Services (Economic Development, Policy, Planning, Building, and Engineering), to Community Services with Aurora Cultural Centre support, and the numerous events that promote, engage and invite residents and visitors to the downtown.
-Additionally, Town Square staff have been visiting businesses in the downtown soliciting feedback and informing them of the progress of Town Square.
+Additionally, Aurora Town Square staff personally visited businesses in the downtown soliciting feedback, informing them of the progress of Town Square, and engaging them in grand opening events.
 Significant support is also provided through the Town's Operations teams that provide the beautification and maintenance of the town's assets.
 The Finance department plays an integral role supporting the downtown through ongoing budget support, levy administration, and facilitating grant opportunities.
 The Corporate Services team also provides support for the downtown initiatives through Legal assistance, Town Clerk consultation and By-law services.

-The Town has several strategies and plans underway in support of the downtown area including: the Official Plan Review with the Promenade Plan update, Streetscape project with traffic study, Active Transportation Master Plan, and Town-wide parking strategy to name a few.
+The Town has several strategies and plans, underway or recently completed, in support of the downtown area including: the Official Plan Review with the Promenade Plan update, Streetscape project with traffic study, Active Transportation Master Plan, and Town-wide parking strategy to name a few.
 Each plan has components that impact the Downtown area and requires a streamlined approach to communication and engagement.
-The BIA was invited to participate in several of the initiatives, however in their draft 2024 budget and workplan presented to members in December 2023, the BIA is proposing duplicate efforts in the areas of parking, traffic, marketing, and events.
+The BIA was informed about, and invited to participate in, several of the initiatives.
+However in their 2024 budget and work plan presented to members in December 2023 and to Council in 2024, the BIA proposed duplicate efforts in the areas of parking, traffic, marketing, and events.
+The Board had begun implementing its 2024 marketing plan, making some progress in this area.
+However, minimal action has been taken on the remaining work plan items, with a majority of the tasks falling on just a few members instead of the Board as whole.

 Aurora Chamber of Commerce: The Chamber is a partner in grassroots support of the local business community.
 Their ongoing promotion, innovative business support programs and ongoing frontline assistance plays a key role in helping to revitalize the downtown.
 The Chamber and its partners, including the Town, promote local business through the Explore Aurora brand.
 This is a website, ongoing social media campaign, and a magazine that promotes the business to consumer businesses in Aurora, including a dedicated page and directory specific to Downtown Aurora.
 The Chamber also hosts the annual downtown street fair and other events in direct support of the downtown and local business community.
 The BIA has contracted a third party to act as coordinator and marketer for the BIA, duplicating promotional efforts of the Chamber.
+This is an area where the AEDC could play a strong coordination role to streamline marketing and promotional activities.